tryphon77/ShinoPy/README.md

 For this reason, the engine is volontarily not optimized.

 The project is in very early alpha, as the GenePy library.

+## Structure

+res : ressources (tiles, sprites, ...)

+tools : python scripts for generating ressources from ripped files (not included).
+They rely on MDTools, a set of python scripts for generating ressources in MD format (not included, but will be on github sooner or later)
+	map_tools.py : generate patterns, tilesets and tilemaps sprite_tools.py : generate patterns, frame descriptions, animations descriptions, ...

+. : main directory
+run_stage.py : main loop when ingame, in a stage tsprite.py : definitions and handling of TSprites (graphical animated object, that can be made of several hardware sprites).
+The T is for avoiding confusion with the Sprite struct in SGDK tilemap.py